hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 A network address at which services operate on behalf of a [DID subject](/docs/concepts/glossary#did-subject).

 ### entity
-An `entity,` in the context of the PRISM platform, is an identity representing a user or system.
+An `entity,` in the context of the Identus platform, is an identity representing a user or system.
-Each entity possesses a Wallet and is associated with an authentication method.
+Each entity possesses an Edge Agent and is associated with an authentication method.
 Entities are crucial for secure and verifiable transactions within the SSI ecosystem.